 Teeth cleaning by dentist or scaling

 Professional teeth cleaning by a dentist is the most effective way to remove tartar build-up near the gum margin.
 If we do not remove tartar build-up or calculus, it can lead to gum disease.
 Our dentist can professionally clean your teeth.

-Depending on your oral hygiene and condition of the teeth, our dentist will discuss ways you can improve your oral health.
+Depending on your oral hygiene and condition of the teeth, our dentist will discuss ways you can improve your smile and oral health.
 This includes suggestions to change your diet, brushing technique

 and type of toothpaste you use.
 For example, avoiding acidic food, acidic drinks and drinks with high sugar content.
 If you have calculus or plaque around the teeth, Dr Turk and Dr Mohan may also discuss brushing and flossing methods with you.

 How often should I see a dentist for a clean?

 We recommend you see the dental professional every six months for your check-up and dental clean.

 By seeing a dental professional for a regular dental cleaning, you can prevent receding gums and gum disease.

 Newly formed calculus is softer and easy to remove.
 Therefore the dentist has to apply less pressure to the teeth to remove it.